 Events and interrupts allow timers, ports and channel ends to automatically transfer control to a pre-defined event handler.
+The resources generate events by default and must be reconfigured using a SETC instruction in order to generate interrupts.
 The ability of a thread to accept events or interrupts is controlled by information held in the thread status register (sr), and may be explicitly controlled using SETSR and CLRSR instructions with appropriate operands.

-SETSR $\textit{sr} \leftarrow \textit{sr} \lor \textit{u}6$ set thread state CLRSR $\textit{sr} \leftarrow \textit{sr} \land \neg \textit{u}6$ clear thread state GETSR r 11 ← sr ∧ u 6 get thread state
+SETSR $sr \leftarrow sr \lor u{16}$ set thread state CLRSR $sr \leftarrow sr \land \neg u{16}$ clear thread state GETSR $r11 \leftarrow sr \wedge u{16}$ get thread state